 The goal of the Financial Aid Office is to assist with financial concerns so that you might obtain maximum benefit from the educational opportunities available.
 The Financial Aid Office at each college recognizes that your situation is unique and your application is carefully analyzed with complete confidentiality regarding your personal financial information.

-To ensure you receive your maximum eligibility of your federal financial aid, please make sure your “Campus of Record” is at San Diego Miramar College.
-Your combined units can be at SDCCD (San Diego City College, Mesa College, and Miramar College) with at least one class at your primary campus, San Diego Miramar College.
+To ensure you receive your maximum eligibility of your federal financial aid, please make sure your “Campus of Record” is at San Diego Miramar College (School Code is 014172).
+Your combined units can be at SDCCD (San Diego City College, Mesa College, and Miramar College).

 Satisfactory Academic Progress